ITheP/Arksplorer/Arksplorer/README.md

 - Include exclusions in filter
 - Replace data storage internally with little db engine, speed up searching/better queries etc.
 - Extra audio warnings (e.g. breeding timer)
+- Rather than shipping maps with Arksplorer, can we download (on first run) from Wiki?
+- Not entirly sure everything updating in a timely manner, to check
+- Improve UI to make it clearer you are looking at wild/tame/etc.
+- Suvivors often have a coordinate of 0,0 (old accounts no longer used?) - be good to have some UIX around that